The Williams School of Commerce, Economics, and Politics

 This course develops the classical macroeconomic framework and uses this to explore the causes and consequences of economic growth, inflation, output, and employment.
 This same exercise is conducted using alternative theoretical frameworks, including those associated with Keynes, Monetarists, and New Classical thinkers.
 Emphasis is placed on investigating the impact and effectiveness of monetary and fiscal policy under each of the theoretical paradigms or schools of thought developed.

 Credits 1 Prerequisite First-year or sophomore standing Faculty Ballenger, Boylan (administrator)

+Pass/Fail only.
+Available to all students, required of all Williams School majors.
+MUST be completed by the beginning of the fall term of the junior year.
 Through the use of interactive online tutorials, students gain proficiency in and a working knowledge of five distinct areas of information technology literacy: Windows Operating System, spreadsheets (Microsoft Excel), word processing (Microsoft Word), presentation software (Microsoft PowerPoint), and basic networking (the Washington and Lee network, basic Web browsing, and Microsoft Outlook).
 Lessons, exercises, practice exams and exams mix online efforts and hands-on activities.

 - INTR 202 - Applied Statistics

 An examination of the principal applications of statistics in accounting, business, economics, and politics.
 Topics include descriptive statistics, probability, estimation, hypothesis testing, and regression analysis.

 (Note: A maximum of nine credits from supervised study abroad and/or special topics courses may apply toward major requirements.)

 at least 2.000 in the economics credits offered for the major, and at least 2.000 in the total of all credits, from whatever department, offered for the major.